ppanagiotis/pymusiccast/README.md

   - service: musiccast_yamaha.unjoin
     entity_id: `THE_CLIENT_SPEAKER`
 ```

+## Using grouping at home assistant with [custom:mini-media-player](https://github.com/kalkih/mini-media-player)

 To add the group layout at custom:mini-media-player you have to add something like this at your ui-lovelace.yaml:
 ```yaml